liangxianzhe/creator/README.md

 * [watcher.dart](https://github.com/liangxianzhe/creator/blob/master/packages/creator/lib/src/watcher.dart): A stateful widget which holds a `Creator<Widget>` internally.

 # FAQ

-## Is it production ready?

-Well, we have been using it in production for our own app ([Chooly](https://chooly.app)).
-However, since it is new to the community, the API might change as we take feedback.
-So the suggestion for now: read the source code and make your own call.

-## How does creator's life cycle work?

-* It is added to the graph when firstly being watched or set.
-* It can be removed from the graph manually by `Ref.dispose`.
-* If it has watchers, it is automatically removed from the graph when losing all its watchers, unless keepAlive property is set.

 ## What's the difference between `context.ref` vs `ref` in `Creator((ref) => ...)`?